 We started the route at the San Úrbez car park (Ereta de Biés), descending to the vertiginous San Úrbez bridge (980m).
 Nearby is the Ermita de San Úrbez; saints and shepherds inhabited this cave way back in the 8th century.
 After a tough stretch hiking under the sun, we crossed the Bellós river over the Sangons bridge.
 We walked into the canyon, passing countless sparkling pools and waterfalls shaded by holm oaks, gall oaks and boxwoods.
 As the path climbs higher, a forest of beech, fir, lime, ash, birch, yew, maple, rowan, mostajo and hazelnut rises around you.
 There’s an enormous diversity of flora carpeting the slopes of this exceptional canyon.
 The trek continues until it reaches the Espluquetas ravine, 6.5km from the start, where the trail departs from the river and begins a steep ascent to reach the so-called Selva Plana.
 This section should only be attempted by experienced hikers; we therefore began our descent to complete this unforgettable 13km journey.

 Having walked through the most beautiful trekking circuits in the region, I came away feeling rewarded and fortunate.
 I was lucky enough to enjoy local products and meet warm and friendly people.
-It has been an unforgettable trip under the gaze of Monte Perdido – one that I highly recommend this to everyone!
+It has been an unforgettable trip under the gaze of Monte Perdido – one that I highly recommend to everyone!
+If you're looking for more beautiful places to hike try an adventure in Saxony – step into the best hiking in Germany.

 In the nearby village of Sarvisé, you’ll find the cosy family hotel of Viña Olivan, where we spent our last night.
 The hotel’s excellent location means you can enjoy gorgeous mountain views from its balcony.
 If you value your privacy – or feel safer this way – the hotel also has independent rural apartments, perfect for anyone seeking a truly relaxing escape.
 And don’t miss the hearty breakfast!